 Anchor charts I make get clipped into a magnet and hung on the side of my filing cabinet.
 Any construction size papers lay on top of the white drawers.
-Remember when I talked about everything having a home in this post?
+Remember when I talked about everything having a home in the classroom cabinet organization blog post?
 This is what I am talking about!

 Our job is to teach.
 I know that.
 You know that.
 I know that we could go into a really long and heated debate about all the things we have to do that take away from teaching.
 But ultimately, our job is to teach.
 My number one prioroty is to love those kids and prepare them for the next grade level.
 If I am not intentional in my lesson planning, it will be reflective in my teaching.

 Put your lesson planning first on your priority list and watch to see how it transforms your teaching.
 I know it will!